Frequently Asked Questions

 Neuropsychological Testing, Consults, and Therapy Visits with Dr. Mauras

 For new patients who are younger than 10 years old, Touchstone accepts BCBS for visits with Dr. Mauras.
-Touchstone also accepts BCBS for visits of patients over 10 years who contacted Touchstone
+Itemized receipts are provided for insurance reimbursement requests.

 Neuropsychological Testing, Consults, and Therapy Visits with Dr. Cook